RachelS2/Calculadora_limpeza/README.md

+# Immobile Cleaning Calculator - Challenge

-# 📃Description
+## 📃Description

 The .ipynb file contains a code that reads and processes the .xlsx file using the "openpyx1" and "pandas" Python libs.
 The goal is to calculate the final rent value of each immobile (code) in the .xlsx file.

-# 🖥️How To Run The Program?
+## 🖥️How To Run The Program?

 To run and check my code, you will need to...